talicopanda/social-media-influence-analysis/README.md

 More importantly, as a core node, your broadcasting power is directly impacted by the interest of the community.
 Hence, we infer that the content consumers as a whole have an influence over the core node from their interest choices (the tweets they decide do retweet - i.e. pay attention to).
 Moreover, the core node serves as an aggregation of the community's demand and, in the same fashion, content producers are interested in posting content that will be broadcasted by the core node.
-Therefore, we reason that there exists yet another influence relationship of the core node over the content producer.
+Therefore, we reason that there exists yet another influence relationship between the core node over the content producer.

 ## Demand & Supply Distinction